 The opportunity for families to draw together in an interactive drawing day with artist Kiera O’ Toole and Andy Parsons.

 National Drawing Day is a nationwide initiative which is coordinated by the National Gallery of Ireland.
-The Dock will provide a range of drawing materials and the ideas with which will unlock new techniques and offer you the opportunity to try out fun ideas.
-The sessions will be led by artists Kiera O' Toole and Andy Parsons.
+The Dock provided a range of drawing materials and the ideas with which helped unlock new techniques and offered you the opportunity to try out fun ideas.
+The sessions were free and led by artists Kiera O' Toole and Andy Parsons.

 Kiera O' Toole is a visual artist / researcher who is currently based at The Model Arts and Niland Gallery, Co Sligo.
 She has studied Fine Art at Dublin Institute of Technology graduating in 2000 and completed a MPhil (Fine Art) in Newcastle University, Australia in 2013.
 Currently, she coordinates the Irish constituent of the international Drawing Circles Project which circulates notebooks using drawing as a visual form of conversation.
 She also lead the Coolaney Drawing Project which is an ongoing experimental and collaborative drawing project that examines the history of Coolaney village in Co Sligo.